 A Most Unique Senior Co-op

 Of the People, By the People, For the People: Of the myriad types of community housing options retirees have to choose from, one that doesn’t get much exposure is the senior cooperative, commonly called a co-op.
 This may be due to a couple of reasons.
-First, there is only one in the Puget Sound region — indeed; only one senior co-op exists on the entire West Coast.
+First, there are only a few in the Puget Sound region — indeed.
 Second, just like the co-op apartments frequently located in places like New York or Seattle’s Capitol Hill, the way they operate isn’t always fully understood.

 Whereas other kinds of retirement communities have for-profit or non-profit marketing budgets to inform the public, nobody speaks for senior co-ops but the seniors themselves.
-Several residents of Silver Glen in Bellevue, the region’s only senior co-op, were more than eager to sit down with Northwest Prime Time and talk about the benefits and attractions of senior co-op living.
+Several residents of Silver Glen were more than eager to sit down with Northwest Prime Time and talk about the benefits and attractions of senior co-op living.
 Since it opened in 1994, Silver Glen has sustained itself primarily by word-of-mouth referrals.
 Not surprisingly, the people who live in a co-op are the ones most likely to sing its praises.
 What is credible about this is that a co-op is successful only if its residents make it so.